You are reading

 Photo by Walter Karling

 Among those enjoying the treats was Kai Rui Zhang, joined by his companion Ling.
-The duo grinned as they tucked into their hot dog helmets, savoring the free snack and soaking up the fanfare.
+The duo grinned as they dove into their hot dog helmets, savoring the free snack and soaking up the fanfare.

 Photo by Walter Karling